About Blue Button

 - Plug your health information into apps and tools that help you set and reach personalized health goals.

 You have a legal right to receive your personal health information.
-Although Blue Button is in its early stages, it is expanding rapidly.
-Ask your health care providers or health insurance company if they offer you the ability to view online, download, and share your health records via Blue Button and look for the Blue Button logo.
+Look for the Blue Button symbol, and ask your health care providers or health insurance company if they offer you the ability to view online, download, and share your health records.

 Watch this video to find out why:

 As Americans, we each have the legal right to access our own health records held by doctors, hospitals and others who provide healthcare services for us.
 And we have the option of getting our records on paper or electronically depending on how they are stored.
-You can exercise your rights by clicking on the Blue Button logo online to download your health records, or, if you don’t see it, asking how to get a copy of your health records.
+You can exercise your rights by downloading your health records through an online portal, or by asking how to get a copy of your health records.
 Some doctors or hospitals may not be familiar with your rights to access your information about your own health.
 You can print out and share with them a letter that explains these rights [PDF - 82 KB] or you can watch this video by the HHS Office of Human Rights:

 It depends on whether you are getting information from your health care provider (doctor, hospital, nursing home, etc.), your health insurance company, or another source such as a drug store or a lab since each has different kinds of information.
 In general, you may expect to be able to electronically access important information such as: